akabe1/upnp-bhunter/README.md

 ===================

 # Description
-UPnP BHunter is a Burp Suite Extension written in Python/Jython which could be useful to find active UPnP services/devices and extract the related SOAP, Subscribe and Presentation requests (IPv4 and IPv6 are supported), then analyze them using any of the various Burp tools (i.e. Intruder, Repeater).
+UPnP BHunter is a Burp Suite Extension written in Python/Jython which could be useful as UPnP penetration testing tool, to find active UPnP services/devices and extract the related SOAP, Subscribe and Presentation requests (IPv4 and IPv6 are supported), then analyze them using any of the various Burp tools (i.e. Intruder, Repeater).

 # Installation